ayoungs98/MEDRECSYS/README.md

    ### Create Account:
    ![CreateAccount](screenshots/create_account.png)

+    1. At home page click on the the "Create Account" button.
+    2. Fill out all required fields.
+    3. Click the "Create Account" button.

    ### Update Account:
    ![adminaccountupdate](screenshots/adminupdateaccount.png)

    ### Change Password:
      ![changepassword](screenshots/changepw.png).

+   - Enter new password 2 times and then click "Change Password".
+(You will get a pop up message saying password was changed)
+   - To Cancel click the "Cancel" button.

    ### Logout:
      - Clicking the logout button will just take you back to the home page.